The Pharaoh's Curse (video game): Reception

 Antic gave the game a favorable review, saying "Pharaoh's Curse will appeal to all computerists and gamesters...
 It's another winner from Synapse."
 HI-Res said "This Tutankham takeoff is marvelous and the Joystick capability is magnificent."
 Personal Computer Games gave the VIC-20 version an 8 out of 10 rating, saying "The basic idea behind Pharaoh's Curse isn't particularly new, but there are enough original touches to give a unique feel to the game.
 The program is visually attractive, easy to grasp, and great fun to play."
 They later awarded it the title of VIC-20 game of the year.

-In 2014, Josh Despain writing for Defunct Games gave it a B grade, saying it held a special place in his heart and that "I remember an ever-present desire to play this game whenever I had the chance."